-The NYMEX natural gas futures strip posted a small loss on Wednesday.
-The June 2017 contract opened at $3.234/dth and traded between $3.252 and $3.176.
-It settled at $3.209, down a penny.
-Market analysts expect an injection of approximately 65-75 Bcf into US natural gas storage inventory for the week ended 5/19/17.
-A build at this level would be in line with last year's injection of 71 Bcf for the same time period but smaller than the 5 year average of 90 Bcf.
-The EIA will release the storage report today at 10:30 AM.
-The July crude oil contract ended the day at $51.36/barrel, down 11 cents.
-A mix of colder than normal and seasonal-like temperatures are forecast for the eastern half of the country during the 10 day range.
-Above normal temperatures are forecast for the western half of the country during the 6-10 day outlook.
+The August 2017 NYMEX natural gas futures contract opened at $3.082/dth and traded between $3.103 and $3.062.
+It ended the day 2.2 cents lower, settling at $3.066/dth.
+Market analysts predict an injection of approximately 31 Bcf into US natural gas storage inventory for the week ended 7/14/17.
+A build at this level would be slightly lower than last year's injection of 38 Bcf and lower than the 5 year average of 59 Bcf.
+The EIA will release its weekly natural gas storage report today at 10:30 AM.
+The August 2017 crude oil contract ended the day at $47.12, up 72 cents/barrel.
+Above average temperatures are forecast for much of the country during the 5 day range.
+The western half of the country is expected to remain warmer than normal through the 15 day outlook.

 Any market recommendations conveyed by NFR represent the opinions of the authors.
 Such opinions are subject to change without notice.
 The information provided is taken from sources we believe to be reliable, but it is not guaranteed by us as to the accuracy or completeness thereof and is sent to you for information purposes only.
 Taking commodity price positions involves risk and should be considered carefully.